daquexian/onnx-simplifier/README.md

 Moreover, there are also some operations performed on weight.
 As pointed out in https://github.com/onnx/onnx/issues/1758 and https://github.com/JDAI-CV/DNNLibrary/issues/26, they can all be eliminated by offline computation.

-### Our solution
+## Our solution

-This library wants to simplify the ONNX model and remove these redundant operators.
+ONNX Simplifier is presented to simplify the ONNX model by removing these redundant operators.

-Just install it via pip
+Just install it via pip (Python >= 3.5)

 ```
 pip3 install onnx-simplifier